MobileScapes EA Geofences Library FAQs

 Sixth Character: No Implications

-Why does my location of interest no longer exist within the geofence library?
+My location of interest no longer exists within the geofence library; why is that?

 A location can be removed from the geofence library for several reasons: